Will appear before CID for inquiry on June 17: Yediyurappa | Politics

 Yediyurappa, who has denied the charge, said he would fight the case legally.
 He has filed two separate petitions in the High Court, seeking anticipatory bail and quashing the FIR.

-The victim's mother, who had leveled the charge against Yediyurappa, died at a private hospital here last month, due to lung cancer.
+The victim's mother, who had levelled the charge against Yediyurappa, died at a private hospital here last month, due to lung cancer.

 Earlier this week, the victim's brother had moved the court alleging that though the case was registered on March 14, no progress has been made in the investigation.
 The petitioner prayed the court for a direction to the police to arrest Yediyurappa and interrogate him.